jeysonj2/laravel-base-proyect/AI Agent Context.md

 Remember every time I write to you (Github Copilot Agent Mode) in your prompt the sentence: `tested and approved` or `probado y aprobado`, you will:

-- Read the git changes to get additional information about the recent changes
+- Read the git staged changes to get additional information about the current changes
 - Update the `AI Agent Context.md` file with what has been recently done by you (Github Copilot Agent Mode) and also about whatever you found in the git changes
 - Update `README.md` file if necessary
 - Update `DEPLOYMENT.md` file if necessary